ABCeylan/My-E-Commerce/README.md

 # My E-commerce Web Application
 This e-commerce web application allows regular users to browse, review, and rate items, while providing an admin user with additional management features, such as adding and removing items/users.
-Here you can see [here](https://e-commerce-495-son.onrender.com/)
+Here you can see [here.](https://e-commerce-495-son.onrender.com/)

+## To login as admin you can use
+username: anıl
+password: 123

+username: cemre
+password: 123

+## To login as regular user you can use
+username: ünlü futbolcu hakan ünal
+password: 123

+username: jet sosyete ajda hanım
+password: 123

+username: iş insanı ali bey
+password: 123

 ## Deploying in local step by step
 1. Unzip the folder.